Ina-Exter/SauerCloud/ADR.md

 #### Setup

-Like all the following ones (most likely), this is deployed using Terraform.
+Like all the following ones, this is deployed using Terraform.

 I did a singular choice: I would not let terraform handle the keypair, since this requires a public key to be passed.
 Conversely, I made the keypair before the instance using the AWS CLI, then passed it as parameter to terraform.
-While this is not very elegant, it is functionnal.
+While this is not very elegant, it works.

 Aside from this, all of the instance-specific stuff is handled through meta-data script.
 This means anything the instance does is hard-coded in the ec2.tf files.